CONCEALED CARRY PERMIT

 - The applicant is a habitual user of alcohol to the point of impairing normal abilities.

 (However this is not a limiting factor if the applicant provides a signed statement from an addiction counselor who proves the applicant has been alcohol free for three years.)

 - The applicant has two or more alcohol-related convictions within 10 years preceding the application.

 - The applicant currently has a restraining order against him or her

 - The applicant is ineligible to possess a firearm, under Section 18-12-108, C.R.S., or federal law.

 - The applicant has been convicted of perjury.

 The ultimate decision is up to the Adams County sheriff.
 If they believe there is reason to turn down the permit, due to the applicant’s previous behavior that may pose a danger to self or others by getting the permit, then the sheriff can deny the person a permit.
 The sheriff will turn down any applicant that does not meet all the criteria, and he or she has the ability to revoke or suspend any permit issued.
 If the sheriff denies the applicant a permit, he or she has the option of arguing the case at a judicial review.
 The sheriff has the burden of proof to show why the applicant would be ineligible for the Colorado concealed carry permit, based upon the evidence at hand.

 Defense Attorney For Denver, Colorado Concealed Carry Permits

 We have been helping people get their Colorado Concealed Carry Permits in the Denver Metro Area and throughout Colorado.
-If you are considering applying for a concealed carry permit or have been previously rejected, be smart; contact an experienced Denver Defense Attorney today – call O'Malley and Sawyer, LLC, at 303-731-0719.
+If you are considering applying for a concealed carry permit or have been previously rejected, be smart; contact an experienced Denver Defense Attorney today – call Sawyer Legal Group, LLC, at 303-731-0719.
 Together, we can protect America.